 Ground rules for more productive meetings

 Meetings can generate ideas, provide clarity and facilitate action.
 But how can business owners and managers turn around the proverbial time-suck?
 Follow these ground rules to have more productive meetings.

 1. Just say no.

-The biggest problem with meetings is that there are too many, says Kathleen Allen, an expert in entrepreneurship who teaches at the Marshall School of Business at the University of Southern California.
+The biggest problem with meetings is that there are too many, says Kathleen Allen, an expert in entrepreneurship and Professor Emerita of Clinical Entrepreneurship at the Marshall School of Business at the University of Southern California.
 “So many leaders do it for show,” she says.
-If a meeting is intended to have people report what they’re doing, have them write a memo instead.
+If the intent of a meeting is to have people report what they’re doing, have them write a memo instead.

 2. Watch the clock.